MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-authentication-problems.md

 </appSettings>
 ```

-If you're using the Bot Builder SDK for Node.js, populate these settings (or update the corresponding environment variables):
+If you're using the Bot Framework SDK for Node.js, populate these settings (or update the corresponding environment variables):

 ```javascript
 var connector = new builder.ChatConnector({